 Proposed LNG exports would raise domestic natural gas prices, which will increase costs to households that rely on natural gas for heating and cooking.
-NERA projects that these higher costs will be offset by increases in the value of natural gas resources and related companies, which NERA assumes many Americans own through retirement savings and other investments.22 NERA admits, however, that "[h]ouseholds with income solely from wages or government transfers," will not share in the benefits of increased profits from natural gas.23 Therefore, the increase in natural gas prices due to exports will impact those consumers without investments or retirement savings, those living paycheck-to-paycheck or relying on government assistance - in other words, the most needy and most vulnerable in our society.
+NERA projects that these higher costs will be offset by increases in the value of natural gas resources and related companies, which many Americans own through retirement savings and other investments.
+NERA admits, however, that "[h]ouseholds with income solely from wages or government transfers," will not share in the benefits of increased profits from natural gas.
+Therefore, the increase in natural gas prices due to exports will impact those consumers without investments or retirement savings, those living paycheck-to-paycheck or relying on government assistance - in other words, the most needy in our society.